Archenhold Observatory

 The Archenhold Observatory (Archenhold-Sternwarte) was named in honour of Friedrich Simon Archenhold, is an observatory in Berlin-Treptow.
 It houses the Großer Refraktor (Great Refractor), which is the longest pointable telescope in the world.
-It is also called the Himmelskanone (Celestial Cannon).
+It is also called Die Himmelskanone (Celestial Cannon).

 History

 Industrial Exposition

 The Archenhold Observatory began as a temporary installation at the 1896 Great Industrial Exposition of Berlin.
 At the initiative of Wilhelm Foerster and Max Wilhelm Meyer, it was intended to present scientific and astronomical knowledge to the general public.
 Plans for a large telescope that Friedrich Simon Archenhold had been working on were invoked for this purpose.
 Although his plans were for a research instrument, its design was already being criticised at the time.
 Admittance charges at the exposition were intended to finance the construction and later relocation of the instrument.
 The telescope was erected in the Treptower Park and sheltered in a wooden building that also provided exhibition space and a lecture theatre.
 When the industrial exposition opened on 1 May 1896, the Great Refractor was still unfinished; it began operation in September 1896.
 The telescope has an aperture of 68 cm and a focal length of 21 m; the movable mass is 130 metric tons.

 Due to the late completion there was no finance to move the telescope after the exposition.
 At the end of 1896 the city of Berlin gave permission for the observatory to remain in Treptower Park.
 Archenhold, without an astronomer's salary, decided to turn the installation into a public observatory.
 It was operated by a society, the Verein Treptow-Sternwarte e.
 V. with Archenhold as president.
 This is now considered the oldest and largest public observatory in Germany.

 The exhibition covered themes like history of astronomy, Earth and Moon, Sun and planets, comets and meteors, stars and star clusters, instruments and optics.
 Observations included standard objects, lunar eclipses, comets and the Nova Cygni 1903.
 23,000 visitors attended in 1897, the number rising to 60,000 by 1899 and remaining about constant until the 1930s.